Finding a partner in Germany

 - what resources you have or need

-Think about virtual communication in particular, including ICT equipment for Skype sessions or online conversations with German peers.
+Think about virtual communication in particular, including your ICT set-up for Skype or online communication.

 - which members of staff will be involved in the link and how

 Discuss your plans or ideas with senior members of staff and colleagues from other disciplines in line with your objectives.